 Hippocrates – 460-377 B.C.E.

-Hippocrates was an ancient Greek physician of the Age of Pericles and was considered as one of the most outstanding figures in the history of medicine.
+Hippocrates was an ancient Greek physician of the Age of Pericles.
+He was one of the most outstanding figures in the history of medicine.
 His quote: “A perfumed bath and a scented massage every day is the way to good health.”
-He is frequently called “the father of medicine”, due to the contributions he left to the medical field.
+He is called “the father of medicine”.
+This is due to the contributions he left to the medical field.
 Ancient Egyptians used aromatic botanicals for massage, embalming, medicine, and cosmetics.
-Hippocrates himself might have been aromatherapy’s first spokesman 2,000 years ago, as he touted the benefits of aromatic massage for physical and emotional well-being.
+Hippocrates himself may have been the first aromatherapy spokesman 2,000 years ago.
+He touted the benefits of aromatic massage for physical and emotional well-being.

-treat the physical body medicinally and promote well-being, cosmetically
+treat the physical body medicinally.
+Also, promote well-being.
+Cosmetically

-to create healthier skin, for natural perfumery, and to balance the emotions.
+to create healthier skin, and for natural perfumery, and to balance the emotions.

 Whatever brings you into this wonderfully fragrant world, we hope you enjoy it.

 Explore the world of Young Living’s essential oils.
 Shop here.

 Therapeutic Grade Essential Oils are ONLY available from Young Living Essential Oils